Mahin-Abrar/vehicle_management/README.md

 ## Vehicle Management

-An app for the management of vehicles in various Inventory
+An app for the management of vehicles in various Inventoryon Frappe ErpNext

 #### License